Paradises Lost

 libretto by Marcia Johnson

-What happens when you spend your whole life—entire generations—traveling toward a goal until the endpoint becomes otherworldly and unattainable?
+What happens when you spend your whole life—entire generations—traveling toward a goal until the endpoint becomes unattainable?
 As voyagers on the starship Discovery are born and live their lives on a trip to colonize a distant planet, their metal-encased world becomes more tangible to them than Earth, which they have never seen.
-Hsing and Luis know that the ship's ultimate destination lies in the hands of future generations, but the followers of Bliss—a religion emerging from their cocoon in space—believe that the travelers are angels who should remain inside that spaceship heaven for eternity.
+Hsing and Luis know that the ship's ultimate destination lies in the hands of future generations, but the followers of Bliss—a religion emerging from their cocoon in space—believe that they should remain inside their spaceship heaven for eternity.
 In this world premiere, a star-faring adventure transforms into an inward journey of conflict and turmoil.

 Major roles: